 What we don’t: Not versatile for easy trails or most mountain running.

-The Speedgoat above is a nicely cushioned go-to for well-established trail networks, but it suffers on particularly soft terrain like mud and snow.
-In these conditions, you’ll want a full rubber outsole (the Speedgoat uses a combination of rubber and foam) with relatively long and widely spaced lugs that bite into the ground with each step.
-Salomon’s trail-eating Speedcross 6 sets the standard for this category, combining massive 5-millimeter arrow-shaped lugs and a supportive and snug-fitting upper for impressive control at speed.
-Tack on a thick midsole, single-pull lace system, and sturdy yet still reasonably light chassis, and you get one of the most capable trail designs, whether your run takes you over snow, sand, or wet leaves and thick mud.
+When it comes to soft terrain like mud and snow, you'll want a full rubber outsole like the Salomon Speedcross.
+With relatively long and widely spaced lugs, this shoe bites into the ground with each step and feels more secure than trail runners with a combo of foam and rubber on the outsole.
+The trail-eating Speedcross 6 sets the standard in this category, combining 5-millimeter arrow-shaped lugs and a supportive and snug-fitting upper for impressive control at speed.
+Tack on a stiff midsole, single-pull lace system, and sturdy-yet-reasonably light chassis, and you get one of the most capable trail designs, whether your run takes you over snow, sand, or wet leaves and thick mud.

-Now in its sixth iteration, the latest Speedcross features a lightly revamped upper and outsole at slightly lower weight than its predecessor.
-In our opinion, the newest design is the most well rounded yet: You don’t get that tippy feeling we’ve found with previous versions, and the shoe even holds its own on short stretches of pavement during our door-to-trail runs.
+The latest Speedcross features a revamped upper and outsole at slightly lower weight than its predecessor.
+This design feels the most well-rounded of all the past models—you don’t get that tippy feeling we’ve found with previous versions, and the shoe holds its own on short stretches of pavement.
 That said, the Speedcross is by no means a generalist, and most runners will find its tooth-like lugs and aggressive build to be overkill on easy trails and gravel roads.
-But for wet and rugged forest paths, the Speedcross 6 is incredibly purpose-built—even down to details like the anti-debris mesh upper and gusseted tongue.
+The stiff underfoot feel dropped it down a few slots this year, and the shoe lacks the cushioned rebound we've become accustomed to with today's trail shoes.
+But for wet and rugged forest paths, the Speedcross 6 is incredibly purpose-built, even down to details like the anti-debris mesh upper and gusseted tongue.

 See the Men's Salomon Speedcross 6 See the Women's Salomon Speedcross 6